 If you’ve had a stroke, and you’re in recovery, you’ll know what a scary and confusing time it can be, you’re likely to have a lot of questions going through your mind.
 Like, how long will it take to recover?
-Will I actually recover?
+Will I recover?
 What things should I avoid In case I make matters worse?
-Doctors will explain things, but obviously, because you’ve never had a stroke before, you probably don’t know what questions to ask.
+Doctors will explain things, but, because you’ve never had a stroke before, you probably don’t know what questions to ask.

 If this is you, you may be missing out on doing things that could help speed up your recovery.
 If you’re finding yourself in that situation, stop worrying, and head to recoveryafterstroke.com, where you can download a guide that will help you.
 It’s called seven questions to ask your doctor about your stroke.
-These seven questions the ones Bill wished he’d asked when he was recovering from a stroke.
+These seven questions were the ones Bill wished he’d asked when he was recovering from a stroke.
 They’ll not only help you better understand your condition, they’ll help you take a more active role in your recovery. head to the website now, recoveryafterstroke.com, and download the guide.
 It’s free.

-Reinventing yourself after stroke
+Reinventing yourself after a stroke

-It’s really interesting how you say that I particularly love the word that you use, which is reinventing yourself because.
+It’s really interesting how you say that I particularly love the word that you use, which is reinventing yourself.
 I think that’s very true.
-And It could be the single difference between how well you recover and I don’t just mean physically I mean, mentally, being able to face yourself and look yourself in the mirror and realize that the person that you once was the one that everyone still identifies you with, because you still have the same face needs to be reinvented.
+It could be the single difference between how well you recover and I don’t just mean physically I mean, mentally, being able to face yourself and look yourself in the mirror and realize that the person that you once was the one that everyone still identifies you with, because you still have the same face needs to be reinvented.

 And I think, not to be too corny but it is true.
 When you go through a life-altering event, you’re shaken up to the core and it’s only natural for you to kind of shift everything your values what you believe in what you care about out the window and start rebuilding from scratch.
 I think it’s a blessing and could be a curse, depending on how much you’re able to accept what’s happened.

 Yeah, and I think mindset comes into it.
 And I know people talk about mindset a lot.
 But there’s, you know, the work from Carol Dweck, she talks about the fixed mindset and the growth mindset.
-And if you’re going through stroke, and I’m talking to people who are listening and watching now, if you’re going through stroke, and you don’t like who you are after stroke, as in the thinking back, and you’re going, I did this, and I did that.
+And if you’re going through stroke, and I’m talking to people who are listening and watching now if you’re going through stroke, and you don’t like who you are after stroke, as in the thinking back, and you’re going, I did this, and I did that.
 And that’s all I ever did.
 And now I can’t do that.
-So who the heck am I? if you’re gonna try and get back to who you were, you’re going back to the person you were before you had a stroke.
+So who the heck am I?
+If you’re gonna try and get back to who you were, you’re going back to the person you were before you had a stroke.